 I collected quite the following of less extroverted people.
 I fulfilled the role of “Introducer”.
 I'd go off and meet someone new, and then they would follow me and I'd introduce them so they could meet whoever I was talking to.
 I was very happy to help out.
 I love making friends and facilitating the process for others!

-Mrs. ONL, Taylor, and Julie were some of the people that made FinCon extra great for me.
+Mrs. ONL, Taylor (Freedom From Money), and J (Millennial Boss) were some of the people that made FinCon extra great for me.
 I loved, loved, loved getting to meet these wonderful ladies and forming real life friendships with them.
 We already “knew” each other from the internet and effortlessly carried that over into the real world.
 I mean, they're so cool!!
 How can you not like them in person?

 Mrs. ONL, it turns out, is a totally laid back, chill lady.
 We first found each other at the opening night mixer when she found me and thrust her nametag out at me as a way of saying hi.
 We had a fantastic time sitting through sessions and entertaining each other.
 If you ever get the chance to meet her in real life, DO IT.
 You won't regret anything.
 Except maybe the fact your face and abs hurt from laughing so much.
 I'll be very excited for her big reveal and retirement next year.
 You should read her recap of FinCon 2016.
 She says some embarrassingly nice things about me 🙂